 Reason #6: Running appliances that are not filled to capacity.

 The dishwasher and the washing machine are two of the greatest inventions of the modern era.
 Although these appliances are a necessity in today’s home life, they may be the culprit behind your unusually high electric bill.
 These high-energy-use appliances need to run with full loads and as a result, with less frequency.
 Use shorter cycles if possible (especially if you pre-rinse your dishes).
 Save money and time with this simple hack.

 Reason #7: Extreme weather.

-Temperatures can change drastically in a 48 hour span.
-We have no control over those changing temperatures, but we do have control over how we respond.
+Temperatures can change drastically in a 48-hour span.
+We have no control over the weather, but we do have control over how we respond.
 If there is a heat wave in mid-March, do not change the thermostat to reflect that temperature spike.
 Instead, try to keep the temperature inside the house consistent, and ignore those brief spikes or plummets in the temperature.
 If it gets cold, bundle up.
-If it gets too hot, open the windows and enjoy the unexpected warmth.
+If it gets too hot, run fans and keep the heat out with closed blinds.

 Reason #8: Unnecessary charging time for devices.

 Yes, having a charged phone or computer is a necessity.
 But what is not a necessity is keeping that phone or computer plugged in overnight or all day.
 The average phone needs around 2-3 hours to fully charge, not a full 12 hours.
 Keeping your phone or computer plugged in all night drains energy, and will lead to an unusually high electric bill.
 Be aware of charging times and remind yourself not to leave your electronics plugged in overnight.